Mood Disorder Treatment Center in Arizona

 The Dangerous Cycle of Mood Disorders and Substance Abuse

 Everyone experiences feelings of fear, anxiety or sadness at times, but mood disorders are more intense and difficult to manage.
 This is why substance abuse and mood disorders are often linked.
 People use drugs and alcohol to escape feelings of sadness and depression.
 The drugs and alcohol provide them with a temporary high where they feel happy, confident and on top of the world.

 This is a dangerous cycle as the symptoms of drug abuse can be easily confused with symptoms of mood disorders.
 Family and friends can have a difficult time telling the difference between the two and may not be sure what type of help to seek.
-The only way to treat both conditions is to create a comprehensive treatment approach that identifies and evaluates the drug or alcohol abuse and the mood disorder.
+The only way to treat both conditions is to create a comprehensive treatment approach that identifies and evaluates drug or alcohol abuse and mood disorder.